en

 Response:

-It is not merely a metaphor—it is a tool for evaluating and measuring value creation across different phases of the game space.
+It is a tool for evaluating and orchestrating value creation across different phases of the game space.

-4. "Value creation is too difficult to measure."
+4. "Value creation is too difficult to measure in a game."

 Response: